You can charge your GreenGo at any public charging station.

 How far can I go on one charge?

-GreenGo batteries have a capacity of 16 kWh—this should give you about 100 km, even if you aren’t paying great attention to saving energy.
-If you are very conscious about saving and keep your consumption to 10-11 kWh/100 km, you should be able to get up to 150-160 km off one charge.
+The capacity of the GreenGo batteries is 18 kWh in case of an e-Up and 36 kWh in a Citigo.
+This should give you about 110 km with an e-Up and 230 km with a Citigo, even if you aren’t paying great attention to saving energy.
+If you are very conscious about saving energy and keep your consumption as low as 10-11 kWh/100 km, you should be able to get up to 150 km off one charge with an e-Up and up to 300 km with a Citigo.

 What determines battery consumption?